 Most personal injury cases in Georgia must be asserted in your local court within two years after the date of the accident.
 There are some exceptions to this general rule, but most accidents will fall under this timeline.

-You should keep in mind that there’s a great deal of preparation that your attorney has to do to start a lawsuit, so you should talk to your lawyer long before that two-year deadline.
+You should keep in mind that there’s a great deal of preparation that your attorney has to do to start a lawsuit, so you should talk to your lawyer in Tucker, GA long before that two-year deadline.

 Talk to a Tucker Personal Injury Lawyer

 Have you been injured in a car accident?
 Have you suffered a dog bite?
 Did you hurt yourself in a fall?
-Regardless of what kind of accident you have been involved in, our team wants to help you and your loved ones recover from that incident.
+Regardless of what kind of accident you have been involved in, our team of personal injury lawyers in Tucker, GA wants to help you and your loved ones recover from that incident.
 John Foy & Associates is your go-to team if you have been injured in Tucker.
 Let us give you a FREE consultation.
 Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.